iggyvilla/tuya-aircon-monitor/README.md

 ## Usage
 Make sure `prometheus-scraper.py`, `ac-bot.py` and `aircon_info.py` is in the same folder.
 For setting up the smart breaker, please check the [`tinytuya`](https://i.imgur.com/wJu7aoQ.jpeg) repo on how to get the keys needed to communicate with your breaker.
 More specifically, this program needs your **device ID, IP address, and local key**.
 Store them as environment variables (`TUYA_DEVID`, `TUYA_IPADDR`, `TUYA_LOCALKEY`).

+For the user sharing, the code was made for me and my 2 roommates.
+You will have to modify it to fit your situation.